C485/Highcall-Library/README.md

 ## Highcall-Library - a usermode library primarily used for stealthy purposes.

+This library is designed to avoid any and all generic methods used for process manipulation, avoiding common detection routines for usermode.

 * **Features on x86**
   * Process
     * Enumerate modules